-The main goal of steganography is to hide a message m in some audio or video (cover) data d, to obtain new data d', in such a way that an eavesdropper cannot detect the presence of m in d'.
+The main goal of steganography is to hide a to-be hidden message m in some audio or video (cover) data d, to obtain new data d', in such a way that an eavesdropper cannot detect the presence of m in d'.

-The main goal of watermarking is to hide a message m in some audio or video (cover) data d, to obtain new data d', practically indistinguishable from d, by people, in such a way that an eavesdropper cannot remove or replace m in d'.
+The main goal of watermarking is to hide a message (watermark) wm in some audio or video (cover) data d, to obtain new data d', practically indistinguishable from d, by people, in such a way that an eavesdropper cannot remove or replace wm in d'.